crsl4/phylogenetics-class/syllabus.md

 Some notes:
 - You do not need to run all the steps in the phylogenomics pipeline on your data, but your results should at least contain one phylogeny
-- There is no page limit to the project report, but concise and clear is always better than long
+- There are no page restrictions on the project report
 - In the Methods section, it is not enough to write "we used X, Y, and Z".
 For every software, you should write (not with this wording necessarily) "We used X (reference) which [short description of the methodology].
 We chose X because [short description of strengths].
 We know that X has the following limitations [short description of weaknesses] and that it has the main following assumptions [short description of the assumptions].
 The software X requires the user to input the following parameters: [parameter/user choices selected]"
     - Advice: read the software paper of the software you are citing and create a cheatsheet for yourself with the above items: description, strengths, weaknesses, assumptions, user choices
 - There is not a specific file format required, but the chosen format should allow for an easy way to evaluate and offer feedback (for both peer evaluation and instructor evaluation).
 In particular,